-Community Services Institute, Inc. (CSI) offers 8 full-time training positions for Pre-doctoral Interns in Clinical/Counseling Psychology at its Springfield, Massachusetts location.
+CSI offers 8 full-time training positions for Pre-doctoral Interns in Clinical/Counseling Psychology at its Springfield, MA location.
 These funded positions begin during the first week in July and extend through the second week of July the following year, for a total of 2000-Internship hours.

 The mission of the Pre-doctoral Psychology Internship at CSI is to prepare psychologists to function effectively and flexibly as practitioners in a variety of community settings.
 CSI is an early pioneer in providing child-focused family support for multi-problem families, particularly those involved with child welfare, juvenile justice, and the Courts.

 The treatment of mental health has undergone a radical shift in the way services are delivered to the disenfranchised, a population often poorly served by a clinic-based model.
 CSI provides Interns the experience of delivering a wide range of clinical services from psychological testing, clinical interviews, and diagnostic assessment, as well as play therapy, and individual and family psychotherapy.
 Many of these services happen not only in the office setting, but also, more importantly, in the community-particularly at home and in school.